ericnantel/dotfiles/README.md

 *If you see an error in the Terminal console for Vim, ignore it and press a key to continue.*

 Enter the following command(s) in Normal mode:
+- For Vim only (NeoVim uses Lazy)
 ```
     :PlugInstall
 ```
 ### Conclusion

 Hopefully, everything went as planned.
-You might need to quit (:q) and reopen Vim to see the changes.
+You might need to quit (:q) and reopen Vim or NeoVim to see the changes.

 Let's code faster ! :smile: